marktnorman/the-ecu-pro.com/plugins/order-import-export-for-woocommerce/readme.txt

 == Description ==

-= Introduction - Order/Coupon Import Export Plugin =
+= Introduction - Order/Coupon Export Import Plugin =

-Order Import Export Plugin for WooCommerce is a perfect tool if you are migrating an existing shop on a different eCommerce platform to WooCommerce.
-Using the WooCommerce order export plugin you can also migrate order data seamlessly from one WooCommerce store to another allowing you to maintain your order history including subscription orders (available in premium).
+Order Export Import Plugin for WooCommerce is a perfect tool for migrating order data seamlessly from one WooCommerce store to another while allowing you to maintain your order history including subscription orders (available in premium).
+Using the WooCommerce order export plugin you can also migrate an existing shop on a different eCommerce platform to WooCommerce.

-The plugin will also allow you to migrate thousands of coupons from your old eCommerce platform or Campaigns.
+The plugin will also allow you to migrate thousands of coupons from your old eCommerce platform or campaigns.

 The following are functionalities offered by the basic version of the plugin.

- &#128312; Export Orders to CSV.
+ &#128312; Export orders to CSV.
- &#128312; Import Orders from CSV.
+ &#128312; Import orders from CSV to WooCommerce.
- &#128312; Export Coupons to CSV.
+ &#128312; Export coupons to CSV.
- &#128312; Import Coupons from CSV.
+ &#128312; Import coupons from CSV to WooCommerce.
  &#128312; Bulk update WooCommerce orders and coupons.
- &#128312; Export Subscription Orders to a CSV file(Premium Feature).
+ &#128312; Supports various export filters (order status, product, coupon, customer, date range) &#128312; Export Subscription orders to a CSV file(Premium Feature).
- &#128312; Import Subscription Orders from a CSV file(Premium Feature).
+ &#128312; Import Subscription orders from a CSV file(Premium Feature).
- &#128312; Tested OK with WooCommerce 5.3.0
+ &#128312; Tested OK with WooCommerce 5.5
- &#128312; Tested OK with WP 5.7
+ &#128312; Tested OK with WP 5.8
  &#128312; Tested OK with PHP 8.0

 Additional features that will help you in the CSV export and import process: